What is the Climate Change Act, and does it affect small business owners?

 What are the key objectives of the Climate Change Act 2008?

-In short, the main objective of The Climate Change Act is to help the UK reach net zero by 2050.
-To achieve this, the government has set out a few different policies including:
+The main objective of the Climate Change Act is to help the UK reach net zero by 2050.
+To achieve this, the government has set out a few different policies, including:

-- Installing 600,000 heat pumps a year- This is to replace gas boilers by 2028.
-You can find out more about commercial heat pumps for your business by reading our guide.
+- Installing 600,000 heat pumps a year - The aim is to replace gas boilers by 2028.
+Read our guide to find out more about commercial heat pumps for your business.

 What are carbon budgets?

-Carbon budgets are targets that put limits on the amount of greenhouse gas the UK can emit over a five-year period.
-They are supposed to be a cost-effective way to lessen our carbon footprint.
-As of 2023, five carbon budgets have been made law and they run until 2032.
+Carbon budgets are legally binding limits on the amount of greenhouse gas the UK can emit over five-year periods.
+As of 2025, seven carbon budgets have been made law and they run until 2042.

 What are the benefits of the Climate Change Act?